 Why do I have a complicated relationship with classical music?
-It isn’t because I don’t love it–I do.
+It isn’t because I don’t love it, because I do.
 It’s because of the emotions and memories tangled up with it.

 Playing music was the one thing that got me through my teen years.
 It wasn’t easy being a nerdy, non-athletic Chinese kid in an over 99% white Michigan county.
 Like every good Chinese kid, I played piano.
 In sixth grade, I started playing clarinet, then switched to bassoon when my hands grew large enough to reach around the instrument.
 By eighth grade, I made it into the Michigan Youth Symphony.
-After that came All-State, lots of other honors bands and orchestras and chamber groups and solo and ensemble competitions, and two amazing, intense summers at Interlochen after my junior and senior years.
+After that came All-State, other honors bands and orchestras, chamber groups, solo and ensemble competitions, and two amazing, intense summers at Interlochen after my junior and senior years in high school.

 I’m the first one to say there’s a statute of limitations for blaming your parents about things, but I also know how difficult it can be, especially when major life choices (or in my case, non-choices) are involved.
 I’ve managed to wring the best possible outcomes out of those non-choices, but I’m not going to lie to myself, or to them, and say their decisions were “right” because of those outcomes.
 They weren’t right because those were never their decisions to make.